pallgeuer/novic/README.md

 There are four main scripts in the repository:
 * `infer.py`: Defines a `NOVICModel` class intended for convenient model inference, and wraps the class in a CLI interface to allow single or batched inference on images.
-  > :bulb: Refer to `./infer.py --help` for help on the CLI interface, and refer to the inline documentation in the `NOVICModel` class for programmatic use of the NOVIC model!
+  > :bulb: Refer to `./infer.py --help` for help on the CLI interface, and refer to the inline documentation in the `NOVICModel` class for programmatic use of the NOVIC model
 * `train.py`: Allows creation, caching and management of datasets, as well as model training, evaluation, inference, and much more.
 The action to perform is supplied using `action=...` on the command line.
-  > :bulb: Refer to `config/train.yaml` for descriptions of all possible actions, embedder models, and command line arguments!
+  > :bulb: Refer to `config/train.yaml` for descriptions of all possible actions, embedder models, and command line arguments
 * `dataset_annotation.py`: Tool to annotate model predictions (JSON) made on an image set so that prediction scores can be computed (human annotation).
 * `gpt_annotation.py`: Uses multimodal OpenAI LLMs to perform 'ground truth' annotation of model predictions (JSON) made on an image set so that prediction scores can be computed (LLM annotation).